Skip to main content

 Globe and Mail·Apr 13

 Avi Lewis, a leader in the NDP, has said he will not run for a seat in Parliament.
-He wants to focus on making the NDP stronger as a party.
-This means he will work behind the scenes instead of being an elected official.
+He wants to focus on making the NDP stronger as a party instead of becoming a Member of Parliament.
+This means he will work behind the scenes to help the party grow and improve.

 Liberals courting as many as eight more potential floor-crossers, sources say